Sulaiman Al Rajhi Colleges

+Sulaiman Al Rajhi University (جامعة سليمان الراجحي) is a private research university in al-Bukayriyah, Qassim Province, Saudi Arabia, comprising three private institutes that offer courses in medicine, nursing and applied medical sciences.
+Established in 2009, it is named after the Saudi businessman and billionaire Sulaiman bin Abdulaziz al-Rajhi], who is the eponymous founder and inaugural chairman of the university.

 Aim and vision

 Sulaiman Al Rajhi University aims are to produce highly trained and specialized cadres of manpower as required for development.
 The project of establishing the Medical, Nursing and Applied Medical Sciences Colleges with a University Hospital is envisaged to further improve the health sciences education, patient care and biomedical research to match international standards.
 The rationale behind establishing the university is due to a calculated estimate demand for higher education in the kingdom.